 1).
 Experienced students

 Sessions are 30 minutes.
 Biweekly is most common.
 An initial two-month commitment is recommended.
 The focus is on integrating mindfulness and heart practice meditations (metta-vippassana).

 2).
 Dharma mentoring

 Sessions are 30-60 minutes.
-Session are scheduled every other week or one time per month.
+Sessions are scheduled as requested.
 This is offered for experienced students who would like to integrate study and practice of the dharma into all aspects of their lives.
-Focus will be placed on understanding the cultivation of the eight fold path.
-Establishing a liberation based lifestyle that meets your circumstances.
+Focus will be placed on the needs and interests of the student and will look different for each person.

 The financial and dana aspect of mentoring: